pcengines/apu2-documentation/docs/serial_console.md

   ```

 6. Flash the new image with serial output on COM2.
 The firmware image can be
-   found in `release/coreboo` which is relative to clone `pce-fw-builder`
+   found in `release/coreboot` which is relative to cloned `pce-fw-builder`
    directory.

 ### Developers guide